anishgkaushik/anishgkaushik/README.md

 ---

 ## 🚀 About Me
-I'm a passionate **Business Analyst** graduate student with a strong interest in data-driven decision-making, process optimization, and innovative problem-solving.
+I'm a passionate **Business Analyst** graduate at University of New Haven with a strong interest in data-driven decision-making, process optimization, and innovative problem-solving.
 With a blend of analytical skills and business acumen, I aim to bridge the gap between business needs and technical solutions.

 - 🌟 **Key Skills**:
   - Business Requirements Analysis
   - Data Visualization (Tableau, Power BI)
   - Statistical Analysis (R, Python, Excel)
+  - Advanced SQL Techniques
+  - Machine Learning for Business Applications
   - SQL and Database Management
   - Process Improvement and Workflow Optimization

-- 📚 **Currently Learning**:
-  - Advanced SQL Techniques
-  - Machine Learning for Business Applications

 ---
 ## 🛠️ Tech Stack